Physical and Chemical Changes

 A common example of physical change is the conversion of states of water.
 Ice, water, and steam are the three physical states of water.
 But all the three forms contain H2O.
 Other examples are whipping egg albumin, crushing of tomato, breaking of a bar magnet, etc.

 Different substances have different chemical property.
 According to this property, substances show variation in their reactivity.

-Chemical change is a type of change where the chemical properties of matter change.
+A chemical change is a type of change where the chemical properties of matter change.
 It is commonly called a chemical reaction.
 A chemical reaction results in a new product.
 During a chemical change, bonds between the molecules break and the composition of the substance change.
 In other words, chemical change leads to the breaking and making of bonds.
-Combustion, rusting, fermentation, etc. are few examples of chemical change.
+Combustion, rusting, fermentation, etc. are a few examples of chemical change.

 The following table shows major differences between a physical and chemical change.

 |Change in physical property||Change in physical and chemical property|